-ROSEMARY MCEWEN Faculty Fellow for International Studies.
-B.A., Oregon State University; M.A., Ph.D., Ohio State University; 1998.
+REBECCA LEWIS Assistant Dean for Special Projects.
+B.A., University of North Carolina; M. Ed., Ph.D., State University of New York at Buffalo; 2004.

 KERRY ELLEN MCKEEVER Associate Dean of the College.
-B.A., Western Connecticut State University; M.A., University of Rhode Island; Ph.D., University of California at Irvine; 2004...
+B.A., Western Connecticut State University; M.A., University of Rhode Island; Ph.D., University of California at Irvine; 2004..